Pinecone TypeScript SDK - v5.0.1

 await index.namespace('foo-namespace').deleteAll();

-If you do not specify a namespace, the records in the default namespace ''
+If you do not specify a namespace, the records in the default namespace '' will be deleted.

-Send text to Pinecone's Inference API to generate embeddings for documents and queries.
+Generate embeddings for documents and queries.

 import { Pinecone } from '@pinecone-database/pinecone';